i221333/DB_PROJECT/README.md

 #### 2. Set up the backend
    - Setup a database and run the SQL commands in `FlexTrainer-database.sql`.
+   - Use the import feature to populate your database.
    - Configure the database and update connection strings in the backend code.

 #### 3. Run the application
-   - Run the `LifeFlowApplication.java` file.
+   - Run the `Program.cs` file.
-   - Open `localhost:8080` or the main entry point in your browser.